Chipdelmal/MedFlyCRISPR-CAS9/README.md

         - 32: 50e-3

       * Z: Repetition number
-        - Each experiment was repeated 52 times
+        - Each experiment was repeated 52 times.
+The specific number of the iteration is denoted by these digits.

-### Figures

-Lorem ipsum

 ## Authors